-There is an abundance of history about Table Mountain.
-People have been travelling to this famous South African landmark for centuries.
-It is know to be one of the oldest mountains in the world and today a regular attraction for locals and tourists from all over the world taking part in hiking and other outdoor activities.
+There is plenty of history about Table Mountain.
+People have been traveling to this famous South African landmark for centuries.
+It is known to be one of the oldest mountains in the world.
+And today a regular attraction for locals and tourists from all over the world, taking part in hiking and other outdoor activities.

-Despite being ever changing with natural erosion and rock formation, Table Mountain is said to be over 200 million years old (with some rocks around the base estimated at 500 million years old) and has lived through a timeless series of events that have all helped shape and pave the way to South Africa and Cape Town’s history.
+Despite, being ever changing with natural erosion and rock formation, Table Mountain is said to be over 200 million years old (with some rocks around the base estimated at 500 million years old).
+And it has lived through a timeless series of events that have all helped shape their way into South Africa and Cape Town’s history.
 It can also trace some of its roots back to the Stone Age, as findings of rock cutting tools and axes were discovered in Kirstenbosch Gardens.

-Before the Dutch settlers arrived, Table Mountain was home to KhoiKhoi and San peoples who migrated to the Cape Peninsula over 2000 years back.
+Before the Dutch settlers arrived, Table Mountain was home to the KhoiKhoi and San peoples, who migrated to the Cape Peninsula over 2000 years back.
 The Khoi and San people were also some of the first inhabiting tribes that the British encountered when they made their journey South.
-The Khoi tribes called it “Hoerikwaggo” which can also be translated as “mountain in the sea” quite fitting as it truly looks to be settled in the deep seas of the Western Cape.
+The Khoi tribes called it “Hoerikwaggo” which can also be translated as “mountain in the sea”.
+This is quite fitting as it truly looks to be settled in the deep seas of the Western Cape.
 These tribes also hailed the mountain sacred because they believed that their god resided on the mountain.

-Various explorers and settlers like Bartholomew Dias, Vasco de Gamma and several others beheld its majestic splendor way back in the 1400’s.
-Nobleman and explorer Antonio de Saldanha climbed the grand mountain during 1503 and proudly named it “Tabua do Cabo” which means “Table of The Cape” in Portuguese.
+Various explorers and settlers, like Bartholomew Dias, Vasco de Gamma, and several others beheld its majestic splendor, way back in the 1400’s.
+Nobleman and explorer, Antonio de Saldanha climbed the grand mountain during 1503 and proudly named it “Tabua do Cabo” which means “Table of The Cape” in Portuguese.
 This also marked the very first hiking ascent up Table Mountain.
-Dutch settlers Jan van Riebeeck and his crew found the prestigious Table Mountain a sight to be in awe of when they arrived in the Cape during the 1600’s
+Dutch settlers Jan van Riebeeck and his crew found the prestigious Table Mountain an incredible sight when they arrived in the Cape during the 1600’s.